Snyssfx/GaryTheGame/README.md

 # Gary The Game
-A game written on Unity from scratch
+A game written on Unity from scratch.

-You can play it on garythegame.tk!
+You can play it <a href="garythegame.tk!">here</a>!